BayesBeat: Reliable Atrial Fibrillation Detection from Noisy Photoplethysmography Data: Acknowledgments

-To test the efficacy of our proposed model \textit{BayesBeat}, we extensively evaluate the performance of our approach and compare it with two state-of-the-art deep learning based approaches (Shen \emph{et al.}, 2019~\cite{shen2019ambulatory} and Torres \emph{et al.}, 2020~\cite{torres2020multi}) for AF detection.
+To test the efficacy of our proposed model \textit{BayesBeat}, we extensively evaluate the performance of our approach and compare it with two state-of-the-art deep learning based approaches (\citt{shen2019ambulatory} and \citt{torres2020multi}) for AF detection.